MickMake/GoSungrow/README.md

 This is currently under development.

 So far I have mapped out all the API calls, but now figuring out JSON POST data formats.
+This is around 20% complete.

 It's tricky as their "API" changes regularly.